IF1004/if1004/HW/hw5.md

 # Homework 5

-This homework will aiding you in understand the mais issues, challenges and benefits of the Deployment Pipeline.
+This homework will aiding you in understand the main issues, challenges and benefits of the Deployment Pipeline.

 ## Seminar